 But first, consider this: is a food cart the solution you’re looking for?

-someone who manages a restaurant, a hotel or an institution such as a museum or a theatre, and you’re looking for the perfect addition to your premises to further entertain your guests (and generate some extra revenue).
+someone who manages a restaurant, a hotel or an institution such as a museum or a theatre, and you’re searching for the perfect addition to your premises to further entertain your guests (and generate some extra revenue),

 Now, let’s see the most important factors that you should base your decision on: